 It’s important that any video evidence that has been created on a smartphone and is going to be used in litigation have the same chain of custody as any other video recording created on a digital video recorder.
 And that is to preserve the original on the original device that created the recording until the video expert has had the opportunity to remove the video from that device giving it the integrity to use as evidence in the litigation.

 If the video file is copied from the phone so that it can be viewed on a larger screen, that’s fine.
 It’s extremely important not to delete the original file on the phone until a forensic expert has the opportunity to examine it.

 The easiest way for a forensic expert to authenticate that file is on the device that created it.
 Many times I encounter digital video files that were created on a smartphone and the phone is either no longer available or the file has been deleted.
 To me, as a video forensic expert, that is a red flag because there is no need for anyone to delete a file from an original recorder, especially today when storage space has become inexpensive as well as readily available.
 Most of the integrity that can be established for that digital video recording comes in the process of the forensic investigation that starts with the digital file on that smartphone.

 The same is true for tablet video recording.
-The tablet has a hard drive just like the smartphone, just like any digital video recorder.
-It creates a video file and automatically assigns it a name and that file name is part of the integrity of that video recording on that device.
+The tablet has a hard drive just like a smartphone, just like any digital video recorder.
+It creates a video file and automatically assigns it a name and that filename is part of the integrity of that video recording on that device.